 Surely the courageous journalists who call out “Trump’s election lie” for what it is can present other stories in an equally straightforward manner.
 ABC’s “Slain journalist Jamal Khashoggi’s fiancee condemns Biden’s upcoming trip to Saudi Arabia” ought to be specific.
 After all, Khashoggi wasn’t passive-tense “slain.”
 In one of the most insane political assassinations in modern history, Khashoggi was viciously butchered in the Saudi consulate at the order of the Saudi crown prince.
 Biden isn’t merely going to Saudi Arabia, he’s planning to meet and shake hands with Khashoggi’s murderer.
 How about: “Fiancee of Jamal Khashoggi condemns Biden for upcoming visit with journalist’s murderer”?

 (Ted Rall (Twitter: @tedrall), the political cartoonist, columnist and graphic novelist, is the author of a new graphic novel about a journalist gone bad, “The Stringer.”
-Now available to order.
+Order one today.
 You can support Ted’s hard-hitting political cartoons and columns and see his work first by sponsoring his work on Patreon.)